Jig doll: History

 Dancing dolls have been popular street entertainment for hundreds of years.
 They are thought to have been brought to England from Italy as early as the sixteenth century; such older versions were known as Poupées à la Planchette or Marionettes à la Planchette.
 These puppets, operated by a horizontal string attached to the musician's leg, 'danced' on a board on the ground as the musician tapped his foot.
 They were, and still are, popular street entertainment throughout Europe.

 At some stage, possibly in the mid-19th century, the string was replaced by a wooden rod fixed into the back of the body, or attached to a wire loop on the top of the doll's head, with the doll dancing on a vibrating board.
 Later, some jig dolls were automated.

-The East Anglian Traditional Music Trust (EATMT) reports that the earliest jig doll yet discovered is one from the Victorian Great Exhibition at The Crystal Palace dating from 1851.
+The East Anglian Traditional Music Trust (EATMT) reports that the earliest jig doll yet discovered is one from the 1851 Great Exhibition at The Crystal Palace.
 A female figure, dressed in a skirt, petticoat, bodice and shawl, it is now in the Cliffe Castle Museum, Keighley, Yorkshire."

-Old ones have become collectors' items and can fetch high prices.
+Old ones have become collector's items and can fetch high prices.
 Some antique clockwork tin-plate 'jiggers' can fetch anything up to £2,000 (in 2009).

 Traditional English folk singers and musicians sometimes made their own jig dolls, such as Harry Cox, Billy Bennington and Walter Pardon, all of whom were from Norfolk (East Anglia).
 The first Norfolk Jig Doll Convention was held in 2016 in tribute to Harry Cox.
 Jig dolls seem to have survived better in East Anglia than other parts of the country; the EATMT has commissioned a collection of them.

 Variations on the theme

 Jig dolls are essentially home-made toys.
 Typical versions could represent sailors, male and/or female costumed folk-dancers, African-Americans, Native Americans, Morris dancers, Punch and Judy, Adolf Hitler, even animals such as frogs, horses, chickens, dogs, and cows, etc. They may be clothed, painted or left as bare polished wood.
 Sometimes the heads are whittled to show distinctive facial features.
 Historical figures such as Harry Lauder and more recent ones such as John Major (dancing on a board bearing an image of Margaret Thatcher) have been made.

-Some Punch and Judy Professors also use jig dolls to attract a crowd.
+Some Punch and Judy 'professors' use jig dolls to attract a crowd.
 One has a jig doll of Charlie Chaplin.
 In the UK, some folk dance bands have a jig doll to entertain the audience in the interval of a barn dance.
 Such dolls may occasionally appear at live traditional music sessions in English pubs (in the past, step dancing by members of the audience would have been a common feature of such a pub session).

 In Québec and French-speaking Canada, jig dolls can feature as a percussion instrument for a folk dance band, even to the extent of the plank on which a doll 'dances' being fitted with a small microphone connected to the PA system.